 It seemed as though, throughout the campaign, the Conservative Party was playing it safe, predicting that even if they were to lose votes, it would be impossible to lose their insurmountable lead.

 On the contrary, Labour did everything right.
-They gained a total of 30 seats and jumped 10% from 2015.
+They gained a total of 30 seats from 2015.
 Their manifesto, “For the Many, Not the Few,” was leaked to the press early and largely well-received.
 While Mrs. May seemed uncomfortable in her own skin, Mr. Corbyn seemed at home on the campaign trail (having been on the campaign trail for three years in a row in two leadership contests).

 Corbyn waged his campaign against austerity and cuts by the Tory government, not the least of which were the police cuts implemented, which came into the spotlight after the London and Manchester terrorist attacks.
 UK foreign policy was also a punching bag for Corbyn, having been the leader of the Stop the War Coalition that opposed the Iraqi and Libyan interventions which have destabilised the Middle East into the extremist breeding grounds where some of the terrorists came from.